Change & Diversity Initiatives Not Going as Planned?

 You’ve tried DEI, anti-racism, and other programs without success.
 Instead of the progress you hoped for, ground has been lost.
 High turnover, low morale, even toxic and hostile work environments are there instead or threatening to take hold.

 The organization has been in the news, or almost been in the news, over civil rights, poor customer service, inappropriate cultural communication.
 Maybe there’s been litigation and it’s cost a lot in fines and fees.
-The company’s image might be suffering, stakeholders are withdrawing, stock performance is dropping, customer based is impacted.
+The company’s image might be suffering, stakeholders are withdrawing, stock performance is dropping, customer base is impacted.

 You are in the right place!